-Excellence There is a commitment to continually improve SSOW by, for example, benchmarking within and outside of the rail industry.
-The SSOW have the best possible blend of processes, plant and people to achieve excellent results, delivered efficiently and Culture The culture is one where everyone across the organisation is actively seeking improvement, identifying, deploying and sharing best practice from all relevant sources.
-Exc safely.
-The SSOW are shared with industry and are recognised as excellent by outside organisations.
+There is a commitment to continually improve SSOW by, for example, benchmarking within and outside of the rail industry.

+- The SSOW have the best possible blend of processes, plant and people to achieve excellent results, delivered efficiently and safely. - The SSOW are shared with industry and are recognised as excellent by outside organisations.

+edictable

+- The SSOW are used to both implement risk controls and get feedback on how adequate they are. - Changes to the SSOW are checked carefully and are well-managed.
+They produce the result that was predicted and planned for, before the change was made. - Standards are maintained even after changes to SSOW.
+Consistency is clearly evident across departments and projects.

+There is a clear, consistent approach to developing and putting in place SSOW that use effective risk management.

+- The tasks, including ones critical to H&S, are clearly understood and can be repeated across sites and shifts. - Standards are applied consistently across the organisation in the management of SSOW. - Collaborating parties consistently use shared SSOW.

+The culture is one where everyone across the organisation is actively seeking improvement, identifying, deploying and sharing best practice from all relevant sources.

 Consistent use and continual improvement of shared SSOW and active sharing of good practice, for example at conferences.

-Predictable The SSOW are used to both implement risk controls and get feedback on how adequate they are.
-Changes to the SSOW are checked carefully and are well-managed.
-They produce the result that was predicted and planned for, before the change was made.
-Standards are maintained even after changes to SSOW.
-Consistency is clearly evident across departments and projects.
-Culture The culture involves a mature and integrated approach, with a carefully managed library of SSOW based on robust risk assessments.
+The culture involves a mature and integrated approach, with a carefully managed library of SSOW based on robust risk assessments.

 Extensive consultation is carried out with those using and those affected by the SSOW.
 Shared SSOW are subjected to the same processes as the organisation's own ones.

-Standardised There is a clear, consistent approach to developing and putting in place SSOW that use effective risk management.
-The tasks, including ones critical to H&S, are clearly understood and can be repeated across sites and shifts.
-Standards are applied consistently across the organisation in the management of SSOW.
-Collaborating parties consistently use shared SSOW.
-Culture The culture of risk management is mature, effectively using and improving existing safe SSOW.
+The culture of risk management is mature, effectively using and improving existing safe SSOW.

-Managed • SSOW are in place, but there are clear differences in how they are applied across the organisation.
-The SSOW are sometimes less than adequate because the procedures cause mistakes, or are not effective in achieving the intended result.
-There is inconsistent compliance with standards across departments and areas of work.
-SSOW are not used consistently between Culture The culture is to use what is available for a specific task or area, but in isolation, not learning from elsewhere or sharing good practice.
-Ad-hoc • collaborating parties.
-The SSOW actually used are not the same as the written procedures.
-The SSOW do not take account of risk, and tasks that are critical to H&S are not always identified and prioritised.
-No or only weak evidence of application of standards.
-SSOW are not co-ordinated with those of collaborators.
-Culture The culture is reactive, using SSOW inconsistently and not communicating the requirements using a systematic approach.
+- SSOW are in place, but there are clear differences in how they are applied across the organisation. - The SSOW are sometimes less than adequate because the procedures cause mistakes, or are not effective in achieving the intended result. - There is inconsistent compliance with standards across departments and areas of work. - SSOW are not used consistently between collaborating parties. - The SSOW actually used are not the same as the written procedures. - The SSOW do not take account of risk, and tasks that are critical to H&S are not always identified and prioritised. - No or only weak evidence of application of standards. - SSOW are not co-ordinated with those of collaborators.